hypi-universe/docs/content/ui-gql-config.md

 slug: /ui-gql-config
 ---

-1. Go to the `Instances` tab.
+1. Go to the `API Instances` tab.
 Select an Instance from the list.
-Click on `API Console`.
-Further, select the `GraphQL Config` tab to check the GraphQL configurations.
+Select the `Settings` to check the GraphQL configurations.

 ![GQLConfig](/img/UI-GraphQLConfig-1.PNG)